davystrong/stream_watcher/README.md

 | 1      | 4.8 ms  | 15 ms |
 | 2      | 6.0 ms  | 15 ms |
 | 3      | 6.2 ms  | 16 ms |

+## Notes

+The implementation of the `.watch(...)` function at one point catches a `FlutterError`.
+This isn't specifically an error but it probably is considered bad practice as errors should be fixed rather than caught.
+In this case, it was the only way I could find to discover if an element was still mounted.